jarrod-west/siqc/README.md

 1. Make the changes manually in the Connect console
 1. Run the `export` script to download the contact flows to your machine: `python3 -m export.export`
 1. Run the `templatise` script to translate the downloaded flows.
 This replaces hardcoded ARNs with jinja2 template variables, which are rendered to the correct ARNs at deploy time: `python3 -m export.templatise`

+A `pre-push` hook runs the formatter, linter, and unit tests before pushing to remote - you can run this manually with the script at `/hooks/pre-push`.